Skip to main content

 Credit, Richard Sutcliffe @ Wikimedia Commons

 The answer to this is redefining ownership.
-Football clubs should shift away from a profit-maximising mentality and focus on rebuilding the relationship with the loyal supporters who are essential to the club’s existence.
-Without a loyal fanbase, a football club simply cannot thrive.
+Football clubs should shift away from a profit-maximising mentality and focus on rebuilding their relationships with the loyal supporters who are essential to the club’s existence.
+Without a loyal fan base, a football club simply cannot thrive.

 The German football association got this right.
 In 1998, they introduced a ‘50+1’ rule, ensuring that outside investors cannot take control.
 Instead, the club’s members retain a majority stake, holding at least 50% plus one of the voting rights, preserving the connection between the club and its supporters.

-In order to grasp at the football relationship that we once had, things in the world of English football have to change.
-Inevitably, clubs will continue to put the prices up to maximise profits.
-Thus, we will see much less participation from the local fans and the community who will either sit at home and watch it or become disillusioned.
+In order to rekindle the football relationship that we once had, things in the world of English football have to change.
+If clubs inevitably continue to put prices up to maximise profits, we will see much less participation from the local fans and the community, who will either sit at home and watch it or become disillusioned.
 We really do need to reignite a spark in English football.

 More Coverage